TERMS & CONDITIONS - 7 BRIDGES WALK 2022

 You acknowledge that in the course of the event, photographs, images or film may be taken of you, either alone or in group shots with others.
 You agree to the use of your image in these photographs, images or film and for their use on Cancer Council publications or websites in the future.
 You agree that Cancer Council may use your name in conjunction with any photographs or images of you.
 You also agree that the photographs or film may be used by third party media organisations in connection with the publicity and reporting of the event publicly.

-If you share, post or upload photos or videos (“Images”) to the event website, or tag or link Cancer Council in such content on social media, you consent to the following:
+If you share, post or upload photos or videos (“Images”) to the Event website, or other websites or social media sites or pages associated with the Event, or tag or link Cancer Council in such content on social media, you consent to the following:

 - Cancer Council has permission to use, distribute, modify, display and create derivative works from the Images in promotional collateral and on Cancer Council websites, publications and on any other medium now or in the future in perpetuity.
 You waive any right to review or approve any uses of the Images.